 On a heading or a paragraph block, highlight the text you’d like to format.

 The toolbar magically appears, top left of the block.
 This is where you’ll find options to make text bold, italic or add a text hyperlink.

-It is still possible to use keyboard shortcuts – highlight text and use control-b for bold.
-Control-i for italics.
-Control-u will underline text.
-Mac users – use command instead of control.
+It is still possible to use keyboard shortcuts – highlight text and use:

 Visit WordPress keyboard shortcuts for a useful list.

-Notice a down arrow on the tool bar; a drop down menu for ‘more rich text controls’.
+Notice that there is a down arrow on the toolbar; a drop-down menu for ‘more rich-text controls’.
 Two other styles are found here –

 strike through and text colour.